-The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the grantmaking year.
-We will not be accepting new grant request applications until Jan.
-2, 2020.
+The Olive Tree Foundation, Inc. makes competitive grants to applicants who best meet the eligibility qualifications in the current grantmaking year.

 Eligible grant applicants are public agencies or organizations tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Proof of tax-exemption status is required with application.

 Supporting institutions that develop the academic skills of youth during the critical stages of their development.
 Key objectives should include character-building; fostering ethics, teamwork, self-esteem and self-confidence; broadening horizons and aspirations; strengthening unique abilities and talents; developing community awareness and involvement; improving academic, communication and interpersonal skills.

 Funding the writing, editing, and publishing of works of historical interest (nonfiction), fiction and art that OTF members believe should be made available to the public.